 - There doesn't seem to be enough emphasis on education.
 Do end users really understand when they are sending something securely and when they are not?
 Do they know what information needs to be sent securely and what information doesn't?

 And the one that gets me every time - 10% of firms still rely on fax and registered post to send sensitive information… there was me thinking we worked in the 21st century?!

 - Well I think we can confidently predict that the number of ICO fines will continue to rise both in the Public and Private sectors.

-- Organisations will continue still struggle to implement best practice solutions that ensure they comply with the Data Protection Act.
+- Organizations will continue still struggle to implement best practice solutions that ensure they comply with the Data Protection Act.

 - And most important of all, sensitive information that may include yours or my details may be lost or fall into the wrong hands!!